-Since we move our favorite button out to a more prominent position on both desktop and especially on mobile, collection went up 15% and due to that with newly sign up first time buyers went up by 5%.
+Since we moved the favorite button out to a more prominent position on both desktop and on mobile, collection went up 15% and due to that with newly sign up first time buyers went up by 5%.

 Below are mockups of the list view on desktop and mobile.

-As I have said previously most of our customers are entrepreneurs and most of the time they work alone and pushing out ideas into realities is hard when you are alone.
+As I have said previously, most of our customers are entrepreneurs and most of the time, they work alone.
+So, pushing out ideas into realities is harder when you are alone.
 Fiverr is a place where freelancers can help them with what they need, fast.
 But we want to push this to a new level.
 We want to create a product where sellers can opt in to say they are ready and a badge will be on their gigs to let buyers know these sellers can immediately reply messages to them and immediately start working with them.

 For sellers, it's a bit more complicated since it's an opt in / out experience.
 I created a place on the top header so that it's easier for them to opt in and out.
 Once clicked a popover modal will appear with information about available now, the criterias to meet the requirements, and toggle to opt in an out.

 One of the big challenges we knew we would face was to make sellers reply back to buyers when they receive messages.
-So we made sure sellers agree to reply back messages in less than 5 min and if they don't, we automatically opt them out.
-If that happens for three times, we will disabled the feature from the seller for a month.
+So we made sure sellers agree to reply back messages in less than 5 min and if they don't, we would automatically opt them out.
+If that happens for three times, we would disable the feature from the seller for a month.

-With these changes, we made a huge positive impact to average sales price, cancellation rate, best of all quality.
-And the highlighted row design made the buyers focused more on those gigs and buy a third more than any other gigs on higher and better positions.
+With these changes, we made a huge positive impact to average sales price, cancellation rate, and best of all, quality.
+The highlighted row design made the buyers focused more on those gigs and buy a third more than any other gigs on higher and better positions.